 Enterprises that are transforming raw produce and ingredients into healthy products that are available in underserved communities.

-- Small-batch value added producers.
+- Value added producers.

 - Food service businesses that support resident access to healthy, fresh, and affordable food.